aldettinger/camel-quarkus-workshop/README.md

  + What Camel Quarkus extension do we need to send messages to an Apache ActiveMQ server ?
  + What is the URI format ?
  + Could we set the ActiveMQ broker URL in the Camel endpoint URI ?
  + Do we have a component option that would allow to override the default broker URL ?
-What is the default value ?
+What is the default TCP port used ?
  + How do we actually tune a Camel component in Camel Quarkus ?
 Maybe a documentation paragraph was mentioned ?

 At the end of day, you should end up with messages as below: